-While the process of procurement might be ostensibly simple, it’s paved with stages and levels that require dextrous navigation, constant analysis and frequent monitoring throughout.
-Rather than simply locating the necessary goods, paying for them, receiving said goods and documenting the transaction, the process is a constantly evolving one.
+While the process of procurement may seem simple, it’s paved with stages and levels that require dextrous navigation, constant analysis and frequent monitoring throughout.
+Rather than simply locating the necessary goods, paying for them, receiving said goods and documenting the transaction, the process is one that’s constantly evolving.

-As such, there is no one-size-fits approach to the procurement process; it can be entirely dependent on the organisation.
-Those on the more formal side will opt for a process in line with their values and one which complies with strict guidelines, while other organisations may differ.
+As such, there is no one-size-fits-all approach to the procurement process; it can be entirely dependent on the organisation.
+Those on the more formal side will opt for a process in line with their values and one which complies with strict guidelines, while other organisations may pursue different approaches

 Here, we offer guidance on how to approach the procurement process, as well as tips and advice on how to effectively navigate the acquisition of products in an effective manner.

 Procurement is set in motion when a business requires goods or services to achieve its needs.
-Whether it’s external, internal, a new item or something being re-ordered, it will likely be a necessary component required to run the business.
-At this stage, you’ll identify what the item is, the amount you’ll need, when you’ll need it delivered and the approximate cost of all the items
+Whether it’s external, internal, a new item or something being re-ordered, it’s going to be a necessary component required to run the business.
+At this stage, you’ll identify what the item is, how much you require of it, when you’ll need it delivered and the approximate cost of all the items.

 You’ll begin to source potential vendors that can provide you with the necessary goods at the best price and quality.
-Unless you already have a list of trustworthy, dedicated vendors, finding vendors who can offer you a high level of quality for a good price, that’s reputable to boot, is undoubtedly important.
-It’s possible you’ll be building a long-term relationship that’s mutually beneficial, so finding a vendor you’re comfortable working with is crucial.
+Unless you already have a list of trustworthy, dedicated vendors, finding new vendors who are reputable and can offer you a high level of quality for a good price is essential.
+It’s possible you’ll be building a long-term relationship that’s mutually beneficial, so finding a vendor you’re comfortable working with is crucial in the process

-Once you’ve decided what items you require and which vendor you’ll be buying them from, you’ll need to get the go-ahead from the department with the funds needed to make the purchase.
-For this, you’ll need to create and submit a purchase requisition before you can actually go ahead with the order itself.
+Once you’ve decided what items you require and which vendor you’ll be buying them from, you’ll need to get the go-ahead from the department with the funds to make the purchase.
+For this, you’ll need to create and submit a purchase requisition before going ahead with the order itself.

 If the order is as described and agreed upon, payment is to be sent to the vendor within the specified timeframe, usually in the form of cash, cheque, bank transfers, credit letters or other types of electronic transfers.